beakerbrowser/hashbase/readme.md

 #### Jobs

-Hypercloud runs some jobs periodically.
+Hashbase runs some jobs periodically.
 You can configure how frequently they run.

 ```yaml
 # processing jobs